davidch93/core/core-report/README.md

 # Core Report
 Core libraries and dependencies for processing report configuration using JasperReport.
-You can add other report dependency your report configuration.
+You can add other report dependency to this library.

 ## How to use it
 1. Add this dependency to your project.